awsdocs/amazon-route53-docs/doc_source/routing-policy.md

 Latency between hosts on the internet can change over time as a result of changes in network connectivity and routing\.
 Latency\-based routing is based on latency measurements performed over a period of time, and the measurements reflect these changes\.
 A request that is routed to the Oregon region this week might be routed to the Singapore region next week\.

 **Note**
 When a browser or other viewer uses a DNS resolver that supports the edns\-client\-subnet extension of EDNS0, the DNS resolver sends Route 53 a truncated version of the user's IP address\.
 If you configure latency\-based routing, Route 53 considers this value when routing traffic to your resources\.
+For more information, see [How Amazon Route 53 Uses EDNS0 to Estimate the Location of a User](#routing-policy-edns0)\.

 For information about values that you specify when you use the latency routing policy to create records, see the following topics:
 + [Values for Latency Records](resource-record-sets-values-latency.md)
 + [Values for Latency Alias Records](resource-record-sets-values-latency-alias.md)

 ## Multivalue Answer Routing<a name="routing-policy-multivalue"></a>